Promo code SPRING2022 will be automatically applied at checkout!

 a person talking to a dietitian

 Making healthier food choices can go a long way in reducing your risk for prediabetes and diabetes.
-One of the most important ways to reduce your risk is being able to customize a healthier dietary approach for your unique body.
-You can gain an understanding of how to do this with the help of a personal dietitian.
+One of the most important ways to reduce your risk is to customize a healthier dietary approach for your unique body.
+You can learn how to do this with the help of a personal dietitian.

-The role of your personal dietitian is to give you the tools and guidance for reducing your risk factors.
-They help guide the specific changes needed to achieve your goals and allow you to build a practical, actionable plan customized to you.
-And most importantly - it’s tailored to fit your individual needs.
+The role of your personal dietitian is to provide you with the tools and guidance to reduce your risk factors.
+They help guide the specific changes needed to achieve your goals and help you build a practical, actionable plan tailored to you.
+And most importantly, it’s tailored to fit your individual needs.
+These days, you can work just as effectively with an online nutritionist, as long as you find a credible, trustworthy one!

 Tips and Resources